jackyzha0/quartz/content/notes/040-superstition.md

 - fueled by religion - the counter reforation of the curch
 - propaganda - thinker propped up by people to give legitamacy to new way of thinking

-regardless it was transformative - attempt to abolish superstition is all aread of thought
+regardless it was transformative - attempt to abolish superstition is all areas of thought

 ### bishop berkley
 aboish superstitions with senses.